 It might seem unrelated, but the state of your gutters has a direct impact on your drains.
 When your gutters and downspouts are clogged with leaves, twigs, and other debris, rainwater can’t flow away from your house properly.
 Instead, it pools around your foundation, saturating the ground.
 This excess water can overwhelm the municipal storm drains and even find its way into cracks in your home’s sewer lines.
 To prevent this, make a habit of cleaning your gutters every spring and fall.
 A quick check after a heavy storm is also a great idea.
 This simple task helps manage the water around your property and reduces the strain on the entire drainage system.

-Schedule a Professional Drain Cleaning
+Get Proactive with Professional Drain Cleaning

 The gunk that goes down your drains every day, like grease, soap scum, and hair, can build up over time, creating stubborn clogs deep within your pipes.
 While you might not notice a problem day-to-day, this buildup reduces your pipe’s capacity to handle a large volume of water, like the kind that comes with heavy rain.
 Regular maintenance not only keeps your drains working well but also makes your pipes last longer, which saves you money over time.
 A professional drain cleaning service uses tools like hydro-jetters to safely and effectively scour the inside of your pipes, washing away years of buildup.
 Scheduling this service every year or two is a great way to keep things flowing smoothly.